urbit/urbit/ARCH.md

   * pokes wallet-store with new address info
 - `btc-provider`:
 - helper BTC libraries for address and transaction generation.

+## Address Watching Logic

+### in `btc-wallet-store`
+Every time that `btc-wallet-store`
+- receives a new address in `update-address` or
+- generates an address
+it runs the following logic:
+1. Is the address unused (no prior history)?
+If yes, request info for it again.
+This is always true for newly generated addresses.
+2. Does the address have any UTXOs with fewer than `confs` (the wallet variable for confs required, default=6).
+If ys, request info for it.
+3. If neither true (it's used and UTXOs are all confirmed), do nothing.

+### in `btc-wallet-hook`
+On receiving an `%address-info` request from the store:
+- is the `last-block` older than the most recent block I've seen?
+  * If yes, send `%address-info` request to the provider and add to `reqs` (watchlist)
+  * If no, just add to `reqs`

+When provider sends a new status update:
+- are we now connected and were previously disconnected?
+  * if yes, retry all reqs and tx information requests
+- is the latest block newer than our previous one?
+  * if yes, retry all older `reqs`

 ## btc-wallet-store
 Intentionally very limited in function.
 It's a primitive for tracking wallet state, including available addresses an existing/watched addresses.